 What is Salesforce Flow Orchestrator, and how does it work?

 Salesforce MuleSoft Robotic Process Automation (RPA), which allows users to create bots to handle basic, repetitive tasks; Einstein Document Reader, which uses AI to scan documents and make decisions based on data found within them; and Digital Process Automation, which allows brands to create branded digital encounters without writing any code, are joining Endlessly Flow Orchestrator Salesforce.
 RPA automates repetitive human tasks, such as data segmentation and data extraction, by using simple bots that proceed through processes like a human doing the same thing.

 Flow orchestrators are divided into two types:

-Our REST API or an Apex class are used to physically start an auto-sending orchestration.
+Our REST API or an Apex class is used to physically start an auto-sending orchestration.
 To be displayed on a Salesforce record page, it must be linked to a specific record ID.

 When a new record is made, updated, or wiped, a record-set-off orchestration is triggered by Salesforce.
 You have the option of starting the timer before or after the record is stored.

 With Salesforce flow orchestrator, your business will get the following benefits:

 Only 25% of IT leaders feel their existing technology maximizes employee productivity, according to Salesforce.
 As a result of this stunning truth, new workflow automation technology has become a primary priority for increasing productivity.

 Flow Orchestrator provides a much-needed solution to this issue.
 It provides your team with the tools they need to automate complex, multi-user processes and approvals, saving time on projects.
 As a result, your staff will have more time to focus on key tasks that will add value to the company.